 - Use technology to share tips with parents in the masses.
 If you have an online forum or email listserv, you can share tips on books children enjoy in the classroom so parents can read them at home too.
 You can also share information about good educational mobile apps and board games that can encourage learning to happen outside the classroom as well.

-To maximize your childcare facility’s engagement with families, implement a childcare management software like iCare Software. iCare builds customer loyalty, helps facilitate education and simplifies administration for facility managers.
+To maximize your childcare facilityu2019s engagement with families, implement a childcare management software like iCare Child Care Software. iCare builds customer loyalty, helps facilitate education and simplifies administration for facility managers.